 Glace Bay in Cape Breton Regional Municipality, Nova Scotia — The Atlantic Provinces

-Erected 2017 by Historic Sites and Monuments Board of Canada and Parks Canada/Commission de lieux et monuments historique du Canada et Parcs Canada.
+Erected 1951 by Historic Sites and Monuments Board of Canada/Commission de lieux et monuments historique du Canada.

 Topics and series.
-This historical marker is listed in these topic lists: Communications • Industry & Commerce • Science & Medicine.
+This historical marker is listed in these topic lists: Communications • Science & Medicine.
 In addition, it is included in the Canada, Historic Sites and Monuments Board series list.
+A significant historical date for this entry is December 15, 1902.

 Location.
-46° 11.85′ N, 59° 57.485′ W. Marker is in Glace Bay, Nova Scotia, in Cape Breton Regional Municipality.
-Marker is on McKeen Street north of William Street, on the right when traveling north.
-Marker is located near the Old Town Hall (Glace Bay Heritage Museum) front entrance.
+46° 12.668′ N, 59° 57.152′ W. Marker is in Glace Bay, Nova Scotia, in Cape Breton Regional Municipality.
+Marker is on Timmerman Street north of Vivian Street, on the left when traveling east.
+Marker and monument are located at the Marconi National Historic Site.
 Touch for map.
-Marker is at or near this postal address: 14 McKeen Street, Glace Bay, Nova Scotia B1A 5B9, Canada.
+Marker is at or near this postal address: 15 Timmerman Street, Glace Bay, Nova Scotia B1A 5M7, Canada.
 Touch for directions.

 Credits.
 This page was last revised on September 9, 2019.
-It was originally submitted on September 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 74 times since then.
-Photos: 1, 2, 3. submitted on September 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+It was originally submitted on September 8, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 92 times since then and 8 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 9, 2019, by Cosmos Mariner of Cape Canaveral, Florida.